Chase Stillman: Playing career

 Stillman returned to the Petes for the 2022–23 season, and scored 48 points in 59 games, a similar per-game rate to his previous season.

-Stillman turned professional full-time in 2023, joining the Utica Comets of the American Hockey League (AHL) for the 2023–24 season.
+Stillman turned professional full-time in 2023, joining Utica for the 2023–24 season.
 He scored his first professional goal on October 28, 2023, in a game against the Rochester Americans, for whom his brother was playing.
 Stillman would go on to add a second goal in the 5–4 Comets loss.
 He scored his first professional hat trick on February 25, 2024, in a 5–2 victory over the Syracuse Crunch.
 He finished his first AHL season with 14 goals and 24 points in 54 games.

 During the season, Stillman was recalled by the Devils from the Comets, however he remained a healthy scratch through his tenure with the Devils.
 At the NHL trade deadline on March 7, 2025, Stillman was dealt by the Devils alongside the rights to prospect Max Graham and a third-round pick in 2027 to the Pittsburgh Penguins in exchange for Cody Glass and Jonathan Gruden.

 On July 13, 2025, Stillman, along with a 4th-round pick in the 2027 NHL entry draft, was traded by the Penguins to the Vancouver Canucks in exchange for 2025 Calder Cup MVP goaltender Artūrs Šilovs.
+In the season, Stillman played exclusively with AHL affiliate, the Abbotsford Canucks, contributing with 3 goals and 9 points through 24 appearances.

+As a pending restricted free agent, Stillman was not tendered a qualifying offer by the Canucks and was released as a free agent.
+He was signed to a one-year, two-way contract with the Detroit Red Wings for the season on July 4, 2026.